velzenor/winkemmpy/README.md

 # Comments can be added but must be written on separate lines from instruction lines
 # Let's have the macro open the Notepad program using the Windows start menu
 TYPE {win}
-WAIT 2
+WAIT 2.0
 TYPE notepad{enter}
-WAIT 3
+WAIT 3.0

 # Now let's have the macro type a few lines of text
 # And let's try to include as many unusual characters as possible
-TYPE The atmosphere is 78% nitrogen{enter}
+TYPE Last week, I visited a nice b&b in France{enter}
 TYPE In English, we say "Good day!"{enter}
 TYPE But in French, they say << Bonjour! >>{enter}
-TYPE Last week, I visited a nice b&b{enter}
+TYPE The atmosphere is 78% nitrogen{enter}
 TYPE Pipes, carets and an underscore can make an emoji: |^_^|

-# Now we'll save the file
+# Now we'll have the macro save the text it wrote
 # Note, for HOLD and LIFT, only the first letter of the key is necessary (c=CTRL,a=ALT,s=SHIFT)
 HOLD c
 TYPE s